 Where do you begin?

 Based on conversations with forwarders, representatives from the Minnesota District Export Council (DEC), and the U.S. Commercial Service, I’ve put together this list of four qualifications the best freight forwarders share.
 I’ve also included several questions to ask freight forwarders when you interview them.
-Their answers will help you understand if they might be a qualified partner for you.
+Their answers will help you understand if they are a qualified partner for you.

 1. Experience and Credentials